dfedor2008/ANNA/README.md

 The SX1626 is a very powerful and cheap (around $3.5) radio module.
 The Sx1626 uses Lora to communicate on the 915 kHz band which doesn't require a HAM radio license.
 This allows for amateur aerospace to use this radio.

+#**LED Behavior:**
+-LED blinks in constant intervals ( 0.5 sec On and 0.5 sec Off)- The BME280, the SD card slot, or the Gyroscope is working correctly.

+-LED blinks in long and short intervals ( 0.9 sec on, and 0.1 sec off)- The BME280, the SD card slot, or the Gyroscope is not working correctly.

+-LED is off- ANNA is not powered correctly

+**Contact Me:**

+If you have any questions, comments, or want to donate please contact me at  dawid.fedor08@gmail.com.

+**Special Thank You:**
+There are a couple people who I want to thank in particular for their help in this project.

+-**Max Kendal**-
+-**Seth Kendal**-
+-